Model order reduction via Lie groups: Introduction

 The review~\cite{Besselink2013} presents a comparative study of linear-subspace MOR in structural mechanics, describing modal truncation techniques, acceleration methods, Krylov subspace based MOR and balanced truncation.
 In~\cite{Lu2021}, center manifold reduction as well as the Galerkin method, modal synthesis method and proper orthogonal decomposition (POD) are reviewed, where the latter three are linear-subspace methods.
 The review~\cite{Scarciotti2024} focusses on interconnection-based MOR for both linear-subspace cases and nonlinear applications.
 In~\cite{Ohlberger2016} various linear-subspace techniques and nonlinear methods are reviewed, also putting a focus on a posteriori error bounds and the Kolmogorov $N$-width of the to-be-reduced systems.

 Submanifold methods for MOR are formalized in a differential geometric language in~\cite{Buchfink2023a}.
 Most nonlinear approaches to MOR can be seen as particular cases of submanifold methods: transformation-based methods~\cite{Cagniart2019,Cagniart2020_thesis,Black2020,Schulze2023} apply linear or nonlinear, time-dependent transformations to a fixed and reduced basis (still allowing for time-varying coefficients).
 A similar formalism can also be derived by transforming snapshot matrices with nonlinear transformations~\cite{Taddei2020}, which can reduce the Kolmogorov $N$-width.
 By transforming a reduced basis, such methods effectively represent the system on a submanifold of the state-space.
+The work of~\cite{Reiss2018,Krah2025} uses a shifted POD, where the shift can be seen as a particular choice of Lie group action~--~we generalize towards accommodating arbitrary Lie group actions, see e.g., Section~\ref{ssec:method_of_freezing}.
 In~\cite{Pagliantini2021} integration on Lie groups $SO(n), SP(n)$ is used for geometrically exact integration of time-varying reduced bases for Hamiltonian systems.
 We interpret this as a submanifold method, since the Lie groups are made to act on a Stiefel (sub-)manifold~\cite{Feppon2018} that the time-varying reduced basis of the total system.